deanwampler/command-line-arguments/README.markdown

     ...
 ```

-Otherwise, print all the default values or those specified by the user to the command line.
+Otherwise, print all the options and the current values for them, either the defaults or the user-specified values.

 ```
     ...